twolivesleft/Codea4-Docs/docs/source/api/entity.rst

    .. lua:attribute:: valid: boolean

       Checks the validity of this entity.
-When an entity is destroyed it is invalid and no longer be used. non-valid entities will raise errors when calling functions or accessing properties
+When an entity is destroyed it is invalid and can no longer be used. non-valid entities will raise errors when calling functions or accessing properties

    .. lua:attribute:: name: string

-      The name of the entity, useful when referring to the entity later using the :lua:class:`scene` and :lua:class:`entity` indexers
+      The name of the entity, useful wehen referring to the entity later using the :lua:class:`scene` and :lua:class:`entity` indexers

       .. code-block:: lua